 David Wesley has a decade of experience in the development, implementation and operational handover of some of the largest commercial greenhouse operations in North America.
 He has delivered over $400 million dollars of agricultural, office, industrial and other green field construction.
 Wesley has extensive multinational experience leading development efforts and regulatory compliance from the local city level to federal agencies.
 He has experience in both private company and advisory boards.
 He holds a Masters Degree in Business Administration in Executive Management with a specialization in Management Consulting, a Masters Certificate in Project Management, and Certificate in Business Administration.

-*Disclaimer: The profile provides information which was sourced and approved by Flower One in order to help investors learn more about the company.
-Flower One is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+This profile is sponsored by Flower One Holdings Inc. (CSE:FONE; OTCQB:FLOOF).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Flower One Holdings Inc., in order to help investors learn more about the company.
+Flower One Holdings Inc. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.